Here are some common examples of where an API layer would be used:

 - Sends an email notification to a manager if the opportunity is over a certain dollar value.

-The REST API and JSON data format allows more languages and devices easier access to the backend systems.
+The REST API and JSON data format allow more languages and devices easier access to the backend systems.

 Salesforce is used to query data for our application.
 Mule provides pre-built connectivity to Salesforce, including bulk and streaming APIs.